Clint Zweifel: Political career

 Zweifel represented the 78th District in the Missouri House of Representatives.
 He first won election to the House of Representatives in 2002 by a 67-vote margin and earned the distinction of being the only Democrat in the state to defeat a Republican incumbent in that election year.

 While in the House, Zweifel served three terms and led Democratic policy strategy and developed solutions to help Missouri families, developing proposals on early childhood education, helping seniors cope with property taxes, and guarding citizen privacy.
 He was the ranking member on the Ways and Means Committee and the Special Committee on Tax Reform.
 He also served on the Special Committee on Retirement, the Joint Committee on Tax Policy, and the Special Committee on State Parks and Waterways.

 He chaired the Missouri House Democratic Campaign Committee during the 2006 election cycle, leading all Missouri House candidate recruitment and fundraising efforts for the Democratic Party.
 The effort resulted in the largest Democratic net gain in the House since the 1978 elections.

 In the 2008 election cycle, Zweifel won the Democratic primary for state treasurer, topping a four-candidate field which included 2004 nominee and Arnold, Missouri Mayor Mark Powell, former state Department of Economic Development official Andria Danine Simckes and former Kansas City Mayor Charles Wheeler.
 He went on to defeat Republican State Senator Brad Lager in the general election.
 He is the youngest person elected to that office in over a century, celebrating his 35th birthday the day before his election.

 Zweifel was re-elected as state treasurer in the 2012 election, defeating Republican Cole McNary and Libertarian Sean O'Toole.
 Zweifel was ineligible to seek reelection as state treasurer in 2016, and announced that he would not run for any other political office that year.

 State Treasurer

-As State Treasurer, Zweifel managed a team of 50 that invested $3.5 billion in assets on behalf of Missourians.
+As State Treasurer, Zweifel managed a 50 member team that invested $3.5 billion in assets on behalf of Missourians.
 He also led the state’s banking system while spearheading work on retirement security, small business, college savings, military installations and housing while maintaining the state's AAA-credit rating.
 He served two terms as State Treasurer, winning election in 2008 and reelection in 2012.